 8. Discrepancies in email addresses and domain names

-Here are some tips to protect yourself from falling victim to phishing attempts.
+How to protect yourself from phishing attempts

 Use strong passwords on your accounts

-Enable multi-factor authentication on your accounts
+Enable Multi-Factor Authentication (MFA) on your accounts

 Checks links before clicking them